 5. Cook for 30 - 45 minutes or until Chicken cooked through - Serve Immediately

 Additional Information about Chimineas

 Where should I place my chiminea?

-Your chiminea should always be placed outside so that any smoke given off from the fire can escape, never should a chiminea be lit indoors,within a enclosed space or under a shelter or awning.
+Your chiminea should always be placed outside so that any smoke given off from the fire can escape, never should a chiminea be lit indoors, within an enclosed space or under a shelter or awning.
 Depending on what type of fuel is used, and how much fuel is placed in the chiminea bowl it can mean that flames roar/spit out of the top of the flue.
-We strongly recommend that the chiminea is also not placed too close to anything that will easily burn or melt, for example garden furniture is traditionally made out of wood, textiline or resin (rattan furniture).
+We strongly recommend that the chiminea is also not placed too close to anything that will easily burn or melt, for example, garden furniture is traditionally made out of wood, textiline or resin (rattan furniture).
 If you wish to place the chiminea on to anything other than a concrete base then we strongly advise placing a paving slab(s) underneath and around the area so that the surface is not damaged.
-Placing the chiminea directly on to grass can cause the it to die or burn, again we advise that you lay a surface of paving slab(s) underneath the chiminea and it's surroundings.
+Placing the chiminea directly on to grass can cause it to die or burn, again we advise that you lay a surface of paving slab(s) underneath the chiminea and its surroundings.
 The size of the chiminea will influence how much heat is given off, if you have a very large chiminea then it would be better to place it further away from the area that you are sitting so that you are not overwhelmed by the amount of heat that is produced.
 Once you have placed your chiminea in the position that suits you best it is ready for use.
 Please note, you should never try and move your chiminea whilst it is lit, it is unsafe with the lit fuel inside and the handles can become extremely hot.

 Will my chiminea crack and should I seal it?